Modulus of continuity of invariant densities and entropies for piecewise expanding maps: Abstract

 \section{Abstract}

-Using an abstract perturbation result established by Keller and Liverani, we obtain the H\"older continuity of the invariant density and entropy of the physical measures for some families of piecewise expanding maps.
+Using a perturbation result established by Galatolo and Lucena, we obtain quantitative estimates on the continuity of the invariant densities and entropies of the physical measures for some families of piecewise expanding maps.
 We apply these results to a family of two-dimensional tent maps.